 The Department of Transportation clarifies

-And on its site, The Department of Transportation clarifies that airlines are not responsible for a passenger’s missed cruise or other event after a flight delay or cancellation.
+And on its site, The Department of Transportation clarifies that airlines are not responsible for a passenger’s missed cruise or other events after a flight delay or cancellation.

 Question: Is an airline required to reimburse me for expenses if it cancels my flight and I am forced to miss my cruise, honeymoon, wedding, concert, or other activity?